nathanvo83/AugenTest/Working.md

 # Ideas about data:
 - Data isn't big (500 record -> 80Kb, 10k records -> 1.5M) -> can download all data to client
 - Data doesn't change often (update contacts, create new contacts)
+- There isn't primary key in the data.

 # Assumptions
 - Data doesn't need update immediately.
+- You can use phone1 as the primary key.